satran/satran.github.io/_books/2017-02-12-Phantoms-in-the-brain.md

 ---
 layout: book
-title: Phantoms in the Brain: Probing the Mysteries of the Human Mind
+title: Phantoms in the Brain - Probing the Mysteries of the Human Mind
 author: V.S.
 Ramachandran
 start: 28/01/2017
 end: 12/02/2017